 Align instructions that are only jumped to to a 2 raised to a num byte boundary.
-If '-malign-jumps' is not specified, the default is 2 if optimizing for a 386, and 4 if optimizing for a 486.
+If '-malign-jumps' is not specified, the default is 2 if optimizing for a 386, and 4 if optimizing for a 486 unless gas 2.8 (or later) is being used in which case the default is to align the instruction on a 16 byte boundary if it is less than 8 bytes away.